Girl names starting with G come with all sorts of appealing qualities. They’re glam and graceful, glowing, and good-hearted.

 Combine Gracelynn and Gracelyn, and it’s far more popular than either name alone suggests.

 The French feminine form of the name peaked earlier, following names like Danielle and Nicole into more widespread popularity.
-While it’s Gabriella that’s most popular today, Gabrielle remains a favorite.
+While it’s Gabriella that’s most popular today, Gabrielle remains in use.

 Like Grace, Gloria bridges a deep spiritual meaning and a more generally virtuous one.
 It shares the -ia ending of current favorites like Olivia and Emilia.
 And it’s the name of Maggie Gyllenhaal’s younger daughter, a sister for Ramona.

 This name combines has all the cool of comic book hero Gwen Stacy and musician Gwen Stefani, too.
-But it’s spare and simple – not quite as classic as Jane, but not nearly as modern as Sloane.
+But it’s spare and simple – less classic than Jane, but not nearly as modern as Sloane.

 Another Italian import, this time the equivalent of Juliana.
 Long-time E! personality Giuliana Rancic made this spelling more familiar over the last two decades.